Fluctuating billings: How to come out on top

 Strengthen your business foundations and explore promising new sectors.

-While the latest Architectural Billings Index (ABI) score of 50.3 represents billings growth after almost two years of deceleration, it’s still not a bad idea to take some time to strengthen your business foundations and explore promising new sectors.
+While the latest Architectural Billings Index (ABI) score of 50.3 represents billings evening out after almost two years of deceleration, it’s still not a bad idea to take some time to strengthen your business foundations and explore promising new sectors.
 AIA has a plethora of tools and resources that help to shine light on key areas where architecture firms can focus to adapt and prepare for future growth.
 Here are a few to consider as you plan for the next year and beyond.

 Look for sectors of growth.
 AIA's Consensus Construction Forecast has noted institutional building sectors as having the most opportunity for 2025.
 This is a strength area for architects, given it comprised 55% of architecture firm billings in 2023, reported in AIA’s 2024 Business of Architecture firm survey report.